dgryski/go-perfbook/performance.md

 Program tuning is the art of iteratively improving a program in small steps.
 Egon Elbre lays out his procedure:

-* Come up with N hypotheses as to why your program is slow.
+* Come up with a hypothesis as to why your program is slow.
-* Come up with a solution for each hypothesis.
+* Come up with N solutions to solve it
-* Benchmark them all and keep the fastest.
+* Try them all and keep the fastest.
 * Keep the second fastest just in case.
 * Repeat.